Skip to content

 Tokabei is a Kyoto-based Japanese brand specialising in handcrafted textiles such as tenugui, furoshiki, and scarves.
 Their products are dyed using traditional aizome (indigo) techniques with natural indigo and historical patterns.
 The company is dedicated to preserving centuries-old craftsmanship while blending it with contemporary design

 On June 10, 2026, the Japanese textile company Tokabei was listed on the leak site of the ransomware group known as thegentlemen.
-The Kyoto-based maker of traditional handcrafted tenugui, furoshiki and indigo-dyed scarves had internal files exfiltrated during a ransomware attack.
+The Kyoto-based maker of traditional handcrafted tenugui, furoshiki and indigo-dyed scarves is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of people whose information appears in the stolen data remains unknown, anyone who has purchased from Tokabei, worked with the company, or had their details stored in its systems could be affected.

-Confirmed Details of the Breach
+Reported Details of the Breach

 Public reporting indicates that internal files were taken.
 The listing appeared on thegentlemen’s leak site, hosted via ransomware.live.
 No specific volume of records or list of exposed data types such as customer names, addresses, payment details or employee records has been publicly detailed beyond the broad description of internal files.
 The company has not yet issued a public statement confirming the timeline of the initial intrusion or when exfiltration occurred.